-The final afternoon on Wednesday 11 November will comprise a series of optional workshops which delegates will be invited to pre-register to attend.
+The final afternoon will comprise a series of optional workshops which delegates will be invited to pre-register to attend.

 Registration will open closer to the time of the conference.